top of page

 A primary focus of our operation is locating and spending time with Killer Whales.
-While this species has always been present in the Channel Islands, there is evidence that their use of this area is increasing, relative to recent history.
+This species has always been present in the Channel Islands as is documented below, and is likely is increasing alongside booming pinniped populations.

 Historical evidence and accounts